-On the most basic level, Marshfield Food Safety works with companies to conduct microbiological and basic chemistry testing that is required to obtain a certificate of analysis for ready to eat and raw products at certain stages of processing.
-PCR
+Marshfield Food Safety works with companies to conduct microbiological and chemistry testing.
+Food testing is required to obtain a certificate of analysis for ready to eat and raw products at certain stages of processing.

 Polymerase chain-reaction (PCR) testing identifies major pathogens like E.coli 0157:H7, Listeria monocytogenes, Salmonella and Campylobacter by detecting the organism's DNA.
 This extremely rapid, accurate testing technology can detect as few as one bacterial organism per sample in as little as eight hours.
 PCR is several hours faster than standard tests now used in the food industry.
 Extremely rapid product testing for the major food pathogens using this technology will increase the food safety protection for the food industry and consumer.